2020 rivals hottest year on record, pushing Earth closer to a critical climate threshold

 [How escalating climate change fuels California’s infernos]

 The year began with severe fires in eastern Australia that devastated some of the nation’s most biologically productive landscapes.
-As many as 3 billion animals, including species such as the koala and kangaroo, perished.
+As many as 3 billion animals, including koalas and kangaroos, perished.
 The fires were so intense they lofted smoke high into the stratosphere, and the smoke is still swirling aloft a year later.

 CLOCKWISE FROM TOP: A koala climbs a eucalyptus tree charred by Australian bush fires as it evades rescuers early last year on Kangaroo Island.
 A holiday traveler pulls a boat through a scorched forest in New South Wales in January 2020.
 The El Dorado Fire in California burns a hillside near Mountain Home Village.
 (Ricky Carioti/The Washington Post; Kyle Grillot for The Washington Post)